 I have a few tips on how to start organizing the easy way and can hopefully help you STAY organized.

 Let’s get into these tips on how to keep your house clean and organized!

 This post contains affiliate links.

 I was really bad about this one for a long time.
 I would buy flour, sugar, oatmeal, etc. over and over again because I’d use them once and then they’d get shoved to the back of the cupboard where no one could see them.

 When I first transferred everything to these jars, I was consolidating FIVE bags of flour….FIVE.
 I just kept buying flour because I thought we were out when it was really just buried under all our other food.

-After designating anything bought in a large package or in bulk to labeled canisters (I used these cracker jars from Amazon!), it not only looks so much nicer than a bunch of bags piled on top of each other, I always know how much we have and food doesn’t get wasted.
+After designating anything bought in a large package or in bulk to labeled canisters, it not only looks so much nicer than a bunch of bags piled on top of each other, I always know how much we have and food doesn’t get wasted.